shreymohan/segmentation/README.md

 # segmentation

-Install dependencies for the project using pip3 install requirements.txt
+Install dependencies for the project by running command: pip3 install requirements.txt